-- This is a very thorough assessment with extensive exploration of sensitivity runs to evaluate model assumptions. - The assessment benefits from several long time-series of abundance indices, including the sanitation district survey and the recreational charter CPUE indices.
-The survey indices used in the assessment, while noisy, were reasonably consistent with each other. - The assessment model is relatively parsimonious, with fixed natural mortality and steepness and selectivity curves that were assumed to be asymptotic.
-This is a reasonable approach given the assessment data available and the stock's exploitation history. - The assessment model appears to be mature and stable enough for an update assessment the next time that it is assessed.
+- This is a very thorough assessment with extensive exploration of sensitivity runs to evaluate model assumptions. - The assessment benefits from several long time-series of abundance indices, including the POTW survey and the recreational charter CPUE indices.
+The survey indices used in the assessment, while noisy, were reasonably consistent with each other. - The parameterization of the assessment model seems appropriate given the data available and the stock's exploitation history.
+Natural mortality and steepness were fixed and selectivity curves were assumed to be asymptotic. - The assessment model appears to be mature and stable enough for an update assessment the next time that it is assessed.